Persuading a Wishful Thinker: Introduction

 \section{Introduction}

-In a variety of contexts, an agent (Sender) seeks to influence the behavior of a decision-maker (Receiver) by selectively disclosing decision-relevant information.
-The effectiveness of persuasion --- the probability or frequency with which Sender induces her preferred behavior --- depends on Receiver's prior knowledge of its environment, but also, crucially, on \emph{how Receiver interprets the information that will be disclosed by Sender}.

-It is generally assumed in strategic communication games that Receiver forms beliefs about the state of the world in a perfectly rational manner, as would a Bayesian statistician.
-Yet, a substantial literature in psychology and behavioral economics shows that the process by which individuals interpret information and form beliefs is not guided solely by a desire for accuracy but often depends on their motivations and material incentives, a phenomenon often termed \emph{motivated inferences} \citep{Kunda1987,Kunda1990}.
-In particular, an important motive that can influence information processing is \emph{preferences}: in many situations, individuals systematically hold beliefs that are optimistically biased towards outcomes they wish to be true; a manifestation of motivated inferences commonly known as \emph{wishful thinking} and characterized by the conjunction of \emph{stakes-dependent} beliefs and \emph{overoptimism} about preferred outcomes.\footnote{There exists experimental evidence exhibiting such stakes-dependent overoptimistic beliefs.
-See in particular \cite{Benabou2016}, page 150 and \cite{Benjamin2019} Section 9, as well as, e.g., \cite{Weinstein1980}, \cite{Mijovic-Prelec2010}, \cite{Mayraz2011a}, \cite{Heger2018}, \cite{Coutts2019}, \cite{Engelmann2019} or \cite{Jiao2020}.} In this paper we investigate how a rational (Bayesian) persuader would optimally disclose information to a receiver forming such wishful beliefs.
+Information is a powerful tool for shaping behavior.
+But unlike material incentives, information is distinctive in that the way and the extent to which it influences individuals' behavior is highly sensitive to the way in which they process it.
+While most of the insights derived in the information design literature rely on the assumption that decision-makers on the receiving end of information are Bayesian, and thus able to optimally infer the informational content of any realized signal, a substantial literature in psychology and behavioral economics shows that the process by which individuals interpret information and form beliefs is not guided solely by the search for accuracy, but often depends on their wishes and desires.
+An usual manifestation of this is \emph{wishful thinking}: the tendency for individuals to let their \emph{preferences about outcomes} influence the way they process information, leading to beliefs that are systematically biased towards outcomes they wish to be true.\footnote{There exists abundant empirical and experimental evidence of wishful thinking.
+See in particular \cite{Benabou2016}, page 150 and \cite{Benjamin2019} Section 9, as well as, e.g., \cite{Weinstein1980}, \cite{Mijovic-Prelec2010}, \cite{Mayraz2011a}, \cite{Heger2018}, \cite{Coutts2019}, \cite{Engelmann2019} or \cite{Jiao2020}.}

-Our model follows the typical structure of a persuasion game.
-An interested agent must decide what information to disclose to a decision-maker about an uncertain state of the world.
-Upon receiving this information, the decision-maker forms beliefs and acts accordingly.
-In particular, we assume that the agent controlling the information disclosure possesses commitment power in the same way as in \cite{Kamenica2011}.
-This means the information policy is set ex ante while Sender is still unaware of the realization of the state of the world, and thus has no opportunity to deviate from her communication strategy at the interim stage.
-In contrast to \cite{Kamenica2011}, however, instead of performing Bayes rule, Receiver forms motivated beliefs by optimally trading-off the anticipatory value from holding optimistic beliefs against the psychological costs of distorting subjective beliefs away from Bayesian posterior beliefs.